danashurst/React-ToDo/README.md

-# React-Scaffold
+# React-ToDo

-A basic scaffolding for a React application, without using create-react-app
+A basic react ToDo app, using React-Scaffold.